Navid2005/Team_Tea_Bingers_WRO2024/README.md

 FIRSTLY, A LITTLE ABOUT OUR TEAM:

-Our Team consists of 2 members guided by 1 coach we are:
+Our Team consists of 2 members guided by 1 coach.

+We are:

 1.)
 Humaira Quyum 🐻‍❄️,
 Design enthusiast and skin care fanatic.
 She worked on the external design, including which components to be used. (⁠ ⁠╹⁠▽⁠╹⁠ ⁠)